Academic Buildings and Facilities

 Three recently renovated areas of the facility include the College Information Center, the James W. Palmer III ’90 Gallery, and the multipurpose room.
 The College Information Center disseminates information concerning local area events and points of interest, including directories, maps, and schedules.
 All information concerning campus events and programs, as well as ticket sales and reservations, is available at the Information Center.
 The Palmer Gallery is open year-round with rotating exhibitions.
 The gallery features the work of faculty and students, in addition to local artists and arts organizations.

 Breakfast at the dining center offers made-to-order omelets, freshly baked pastries, and a self-operated waffle station.
 Lunch and dinner feature the very popular Pan Geos Fresh Flavors of the World, authentically replicated cuisine from around the world, prepared to order.
-Other choices include an exciting array of traditional and vegetarian dishes, made-to-order hot and cold sandwiches, pizza, grilled items, a full salad bar, a wide selection of hot and cold beverages, and the Java City Café featuring cappuccinos and espresso drinks.
+Other choices include an exciting array of traditional and vegetarian dishes, made-to-order hot and cold sandwiches, pizza, grilled items, a full salad bar, a self-serve vegan station, a wide selection of hot and cold beverages, and, on the third floor, the Java City Café featuring cappuccinos and espresso drinks.

 The Retreat in the College Center offers fresh baked pastries, made-to-order sandwiches and grill items, pizza, fresh soups, a salad bar, a full range of snacks and convenience items, hot and cold beverages, and lots of daily and weekly specials.